-- Are there additional fields that you shouldn't be writing to but are? - Checkoff: demonstrate your working application to the course staff - Also show your code in main.c and gpio.c - o Question: how do you handle both GPIO ports?
+- Are there additional fields that you shouldn't be writing to but are? - o All the LEDs in the matrix on the back of the board should still be on! - Checkoff: demonstrate your working application to the course staff - o Also show your code in main.c and gpio.c - o Question: how do you handle both GPIO ports?